OpenAgricultureFoundation/python-wifi-connect/docs/details.md

 - Documentation for the [python-networkmanager module](https://pythonhosted.org/python-networkmanager/).
 - The above python module is just an API that communicates over DBUS to the [debian NetworkManager package](https://wiki.debian.org/NetworkManager) which must be installed.
 - [DBUS NetworkManager API](https://developer.gnome.org/NetworkManager/1.2/spec.html)
+- [The Rust language version of this application written by balena.io](https://github.com/balena-io/wifi-connect) is a great reference!

 ## Py NetworkManager
 See the `nm_scripts/` directory for the scripts I copied/modified to figure out how to use NM.
-Once tested / grokked, this code will become part of the server that handles the user input.
+Once tested / grokked, this code will was integrated into the python HTTP server which handles user input.

+## Development setup
+I [use this serial console cable](console_cable.md) setup to do development on the Raspberry Pi.

 ## Why?